Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Conclusion

 \ifarxiv\else \fi \ifarxiv \else

-\textbf{Carmel Fiscko} is a PhD Candidate in Electrical and Computer Engineering at Carnegie Mellon University advised by Professors Soummya Kar and Bruno Sinopoli, where she also received her M.S. in 2019.
+\textbf{Carmel Fiscko} is a postdoctoral associate in Systems Engineering at Cornell Univeristy.
+She received her Ph.D. in Electrical and Computer Engineering at Carnegie Mellon University in 2023, where she also received her M.S. in 2019.
 She received her B.S. in Electrical Engineering in 2017 from the University of California at San Diego.
 She was selected as a 2019 National Science Foundation Graduate Research Fellow.
-Her research interests are in understanding decision-making processes in networked systems, signal processing, and machine learning.\\
+Her research interests are in multi-agent reinforcement learning, networked systems, and machine learning.\\

 \textbf{Soummya Kar} received a B.Tech. in electronics and electrical communication engineering from the Indian Institute of Technology, Kharagpur, India, in May 2005 and a Ph.D. in electrical and computer engineering from Carnegie Mellon University, Pittsburgh, PA, in 2010.
 From June 2010 to May 2011, he was with the Electrical Engineering Department, Princeton University, Princeton, NJ, USA, as a Postdoctoral Research Associate.
 He is currently a Professor of Electrical and Computer Engineering at Carnegie Mellon University, Pittsburgh, PA, USA.
 His research interests include signal processing and decision-making in large-scale networked systems, machine learning, and stochastic analysis, with applications in cyber-physical systems and smart energy systems.
 He is a Fellow of the IEEE.